MicrosoftDocs/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 - tinyint
 - bit
 - nvarchar [ ( *n* ) ]
-- nvarchar(max) (Applies to [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] and Premium tier, Standard tier [S3 and above], and all vCore offerings tiers, in clustered, columnstore indexes only.)
+- nvarchar(max) (Applies to [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] and Premium tier, Standard tier [S3 and above], and all vCore offerings tiers, in clustered columnstore indexes only.)
 - nchar [ ( *n* ) ]
 - varchar [ ( *n* ) ]
-- varchar(max) (Applies to [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] and Premium tier, Standard tier [S3 and above], and all vCore offerings tiers, in clustered, columnstore indexes only.)
+- varchar(max) (Applies to [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] and Premium tier, Standard tier [S3 and above], and all vCore offerings tiers, in clustered columnstore indexes only.)
 - char [ ( *n* ) ]
 - varbinary [ ( *n* ) ]
-- varbinary (max) (Applies to [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] and Azure SQL Database at Premium tier, Standard tier [S3 and above], and all vCore offerings tiers, in clustered, columnstore indexes only.)
+- varbinary (max) (Applies to [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] and Azure SQL Database at Premium tier, Standard tier [S3 and above], and all vCore offerings tiers, in clustered columnstore indexes only.)
 - binary [ ( *n* ) ]
 - uniqueidentifier (Applies to [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)] and later.)

 If the underlying table has a column of a data type that isn't supported for columnstore indexes, you must omit that column from the nonclustered columnstore index.

 Large object (LOB) data greater than 8 kilobytes is stored in off-row, LOB storage, with just a pointer to the physical location stored within the column segment.
-The size of the data stored isn't reported in [sys.column_store_segments](../../relational-databases/system-catalog-views/sys-column-store-segments-transact-sql.md) or [sys.column_store_dictionaries](../../relational-databases/system-catalog-views/sys-column-store-dictionaries-transact-sql.md).
+The size of the data stored isn't reported in [sys.column_store_segments](../../relational-databases/system-catalog-views/sys-column-store-segments-transact-sql.md), [sys.column_store_dictionaries](../../relational-databases/system-catalog-views/sys-column-store-dictionaries-transact-sql.md), or [sys.dm_db_column_store_row_group_physical_stats](../../relational-databases/system-dynamic-management-views/sys-dm-db-column-store-row-group-physical-stats-transact-sql.md).

 Columns that use any of the following data types can't be included in a columnstore index:

 - ntext, text, and image
-- nvarchar(max), varchar(max), and varbinary(max) (Applies to [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)] and prior versions, and nonclustered, columnstore indexes.)
+- nvarchar(max), varchar(max), and varbinary(max) (Applies to [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)] and prior versions, and nonclustered columnstore indexes.)
 - rowversion (and timestamp)
 - sql_variant
 - CLR types (hierarchyid and spatial types)
 - xml
 - uniqueidentifier (Applies to [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)].)

-Nonclustered columnstore indexes can't:
+**Nonclustered columnstore indexes:**

-- Have more than 1024 columns.
+- Can't have more than 1024 columns.
-- Be created as a constraint-based index.
+- Can't be created as a constraint-based index.
 It's possible to have unique constraints, primary key constraints, and foreign key constraints on a table with a columnstore index.
 Constraints are always enforced with a row-store index.
 Constraints can't be enforced with a columnstore (clustered or nonclustered) index.
-- Include a sparse column.
+- Can't include a sparse column.
-- Be changed by using the ALTER INDEX statement.
+- Can't be changed by using the ALTER INDEX statement.
 To change the nonclustered index, you must drop and re-create the columnstore index instead.
 You can use ALTER INDEX to disable and rebuild a columnstore index.
-- Be created by using the INCLUDE keyword.
+- Can't be created by using the INCLUDE keyword.
-- Include the ASC or DESC keywords for sorting the index.
+- Can't include the ASC or DESC keywords for sorting the index.
 Columnstore indexes are ordered according to the compression algorithms.
 Sorting would eliminate many of the performance benefits.
 In [!INCLUDE[ssazuresynapse_md](../../includes/ssazuresynapse_md.md)], and starting with [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)], you can specify an order for the columns in a columnstore index.
 For more information, see [Performance tuning with ordered clustered columnstore index](/azure/synapse-analytics/sql-data-warehouse/performance-tuning-ordered-cci).
-- Include LOB columns of type nvarchar(max), varchar(max), and varbinary(max) in nonclustered, columnstore indexes.
-Only clustered columnstore indexes support LOB types, beginning in the  [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] version, Azure SQL Database (configured at Premium tier, Standard tier [S3 and above], and all vCore offerings tiers.
+- Can't include LOB columns of type nvarchar(max), varchar(max), and varbinary(max) in nonclustered columnstore indexes.
+Only clustered columnstore indexes support LOB types, beginning in the  [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] version, Azure SQL Database (configured at Premium tier, Standard tier [S3 and above], and all vCore offerings tiers).
 Note that prior versions don't support LOB types in clustered and nonclustered columnstore indexes.

-> [!NOTE]
-> Starting with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)], you can create a nonclustered columnstore index on an indexed view.
+- Starting with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)], you can create a nonclustered columnstore index on an indexed view.

-Columnstore indexes can't be combined with the following features:
+**Columnstore indexes can't be combined with the following features:**

 - Computed columns.
 Starting with SQL Server 2017, a clustered columnstore index can contain a non-persisted computed column.
 However, in SQL Server 2017, clustered columnstore indexes can't contain persisted computed columns, and you can't create nonclustered indexes on computed columns.
 - Page and row compression, and the vardecimal storage format.
 (A columnstore index is already compressed in a different format.)